 The Road Commission's long-term debt is comprised of compensated absences representing sick and vacation pay due to employees.
-Liabilities for compensated absences totaled \$100,766 and \$109,531 in 2020 and 2019, respectively.
+Liabilities for compensated absences totaled \$77,246 and \$100,766 in 2021 and 2020, respectively.

-Additional information regarding the Road Commission's long-term debt can be found in Note 4 to the financial statements.
+Additional information regarding the Road Commission's long-term debt can be found in the notes to the financial statements.